marcoparello/CTF-Writeups/n00bzCTF-2024/Forensics/Wave.md

 52 49 46 46
 ```

-Next, the last four bytes of the `chunk descripter` need to be changed from:
+Next, the last four bytes of the `chunk descripter` needed to be changed from:

 ```txt
 30 30 30 30